oracle-livelabs/apex/shopping-cart/create-app/create-app.md

 ## Introduction

-In this lab, you will build an application based on the data structures you built in previous labs.
+In this lab, you build an application based on the data structures you built in previous labs.

 Estimated Time: 15 minutes